sam-at-work/cra-with-api/README.md

     - Prefixing `npx` to the gitmoji `prepare-commit-msg` hook, so gitmoji can be installed locally
     - Listing all the Now∆ deployments of the project
     - Removing all but the latest Now∆ deployment
+    - Git Merging `master` into all other branches

 ## Medium articles about this project